Nelonn/gitdeps/README.md

 - `branch`: Fetch latest commit on the branch
 - `commit`: SHA-1 of commit that you want to use
 - `tag`: Fetch specified tag
-- `patches`: Optional array of patches
+- `patches`: Optional array of patches, each patch path is relative to gitdeps.json file
+- `profiles`: Optional array of profiles.
+If profiles is empty, the dependency is always cloned; if not empty, it's cloned only when at least one listed profile is active.

 You can specify only one of `branch`, `commit` or `tag` in a single module!